isc-projects/kea/doc/sphinx/arm/ext-radius.rst

     parameters are incompatible with the hub-and-spoke configuration of the :ischooklib:`libdhcp_ha.so`.
 This hook library uses an originally selected subnet for choosing an HA relationship to process a packet.
-    The subnet reslection may interefere with this choice.
+    The subnet reselection may interfere with this choice.
 See the :ref:`ha-hub-and-spoke` for details.

 .. _radius-server-example: